mathkimchi/mathkimchi.github.io/README.md

 I have a proof-of-concept homepage with generated projects, so I am going to commit.

+### 2023/3/17 Alternative Data Storage

-I am also weighing the pros and cons of having the data stored with the website (like now), vs having the data stored seperately.
+I am weighing the pros and cons of having the data stored with the website (like now), vs having the data stored seperately.

 - Stored via build.rs
   - Pros